Are Our Positive Only Dog Behaviourists and Trainers Killing with Kindness

 I explained the importance of stress in learning, and pointed out how important certain aspects of stress can be in dog’s growth, both mentally and physically.

 I gave an example with regard to puppies.
 Learning and stress does not just begin when they reach their new home, it starts the day they are born even in the womb.
-The only two senses puppies have until about two and weeks old is tactile and taste.
+The only two senses puppies have until about two weeks old is touch and taste.

 They are born blind and deaf and unable to smell.
-The sense of smell kicks in at two weeks, hearing at four, good sight at six, though they can see before that, but it is almost like looking through a veil.
+The sense of smell kicks in at two weeks, hearing at three to four, good sight at six, though they can see before that, but it is almost like looking through a veil.

 Pups that are handled during the first few weeks of their life mature and grow quicker; they are more resistant to infections and diseases, are generally more stable.
 They handle day to day stress far better, are more exploratory, curious, and learn much faster than pups that are not handled during this crucial period.